MattyCalimbas/Coding-Dojo-Java/lookify/README.md

 # Lookify (Coding Dojo Java assignment)

-This is an assignment where I was tasked with the creation of a fully functional, lightweight music playlist web application.
+This is an assignment where I was tasked with the creation of a fully functional, lightweight music playlist web application with login/registration.
+With this web app, a user can upload the title of a song and it's artist and subsequently rank submitted music data.
 This web application has data validation, search function, and MySQL database integration for CRUD.

 Languages Utilized:
 <ul>